 - You failed to follow the procedures properly (e.g., failed to use the right form to notify the insurance company of your accident or failed to inform them within a certain time frame); or

 - The insurance adjuster argues the injuries you claim to have sustained are not accurate or did not result from the accident

 In either of these scenarios or any other scenario, a no-fault car accident lawyer will advise you of your legal options.
 The attorney can also represent you and your interests in an alternative dispute resolution platform or file a lawsuit on your behalf.

-Contact a No-Fault Car Accident Lawyer in Washington State Today
+Contact a No-Fault Car Accident Lawyer in Seattle Today

 Though fault is not necessarily required to be proved before you obtain compensation for property damage or bodily injuries after a car accident, it is necessary sometimes.
 So, if you have been involved in an auto accident in Washington State, make sure you know how the no-fault system works.
 Sometimes, the process is not as straightforward as it would seem and additional legal steps are necessary.